 The price of a diamond is expressed in carat, a unit of mass in which 1 Carat equals 0.2 grams.
 To compare the price of different diamonds you should divide the price of the diamonds by their respective weight.
 Quite a complex matter as the price depends on several factors.
-Even external factors such as the international diamond price and global economy play an important role.

 The 4 c's are the standard used to determine and compare the price of diamonds.
 Professional certification by an independent laboratory is therefore of the utmost importance.
 However, different laboratories give different grades.
 This is why BAUNAT always works together with the 3 most respected laboratories: GIA, IGI and HRD.